Best Places to Go in Guatemala

 No trip to Guatemala is complete without visiting the colorful colonial town of Antigua.

 Just one hour from the Guatemala City airport, this beautiful town surrounded by volcanoes is usually the first stop for travelers in Guatemala.
-It’s a great place to spend several days – or several weeks, if you want to take Spanish lessons in Antigua like I did.
+There are a LOT of thing to do in Antigua.
+It’s a great place to spend several days, or several weeks if you want to take Spanish lessons in Antigua like I did.

 Antigua is known for being a great place to learn Spanish, with extremely affordable private lessons available in more than a dozen Spanish schools around the town.